jcaillon/valet/extras/lib-valet.md

 progress::update 50 "Doing something..."
 ```

 ## regex::getFirstGroup

-Matches a string against a regex and returns the first captured group of the matched string.
+Matches a string against a regex and returns the first captured group of the first match.

 - $1: **string variable name** _as string_:
       The variable name containing the string to match.